Antonio-Riccelli/personal-website-gamified/DEVLOG.md

 - Many create their tilemaps beforehand using software like [Tiled](https://www.mapeditor.org/) which, as I understand, also allows you to *pre-bake* certain properties and data into the tiles.
 This should supposedly help also with collision detection and other stuff.
 As I wasn't aware of this initially, I just created a layer of tiles manually from certain textures.
 I faced the issue of how to handle collision and interactions between player and buildings/characters/objects, so I opted to create an invisible circle for each entity starting from its center xy coordinates and extending for a certain radius.
 This allowed me to check if the player is within a certain distance from the object and trigger an event.
 It's kind of a hacky solution but it works for now and can be applied to any other element.
 Code hasn't been abstracted yet but I will refactor soon.
 - Managed to find some more songs/melodies/chords/loops I originally wrote that can be used for the game.
 They have all been sitting in my drive for years and it's good to give them a purpose.
 - For a mini-game that's so tiny in scope, you still get to face and deal with a surprisingly high number of issues and choices.
 I feel this is helping me improve my creative and problem-solving skills, in addition to my understanding of game design and even of a specific framework like Phaser.js

+## 22/11/2024

+- I've started creating Scenes for the buildings' interiors.
+One challenge that immediately became apparent was how to make the player aware that they were close to the exit and could action it to leave the building.
+I've opted for creating an invisible rectangle and using tweens to animate the player's sprite color as a signal.
+It's neat and I can reuse the code for all buildings.
+- Whereas previously I was using one unique tile for the Game scene's terrain, I've now randomised to create a more organic-looking landscape.
+As I'm using `Math.random()`, at each run the game will generate a different landscape.
+- I've added the first NPC, although I'm struggling to make collisions work properly.
+I'm sure I will figure it out with enough time.
+- Previously, when a player exited a building, they would be spawned in the same initial location.
+I've updated this so that they're now spawned in front of the building they're exiting.
+- Code is quite messy at the moment, but I'm still trying to keep it as clean as possible.
+Refactoring will come later.
+- Phaser's docs really need a do-over.